 Why Memorial Day and Independence Day should be back to back

-Originally published on May 28, 2023 as an op-ed at The Washington Examiner
+Originally published on May 28, 2023 as an op-ed at The Washington Examiner Revised May 26, 2025.

-At the end of the trip, I thought to myself: If I could bring back to America anything that I’d seen in Israel, or if I could wave a wand and change our national life, what would it be?
-Three things stood out.
+At the end of these trips, I keep thinking to myself: If I could bring back to America anything that I’d seen in Israel, or if I could wave a wand and change our national life, what would I change?
+Three ideas came to mind.
 First, I would not only emphasize what Memorial Day and Independence Day mean for us, but I would also move our holidays back to back.
+The lessons of these holidays have been lost by many of us.
+However, when celebrated back to back, one vividly realizes that freedom is not free — it comes with great sacrifice.
+Independence really makes sense only in the context of responsibility.

 Perhaps you have heard it said that America would be served well if we not only had a Statue of Liberty on the East Coast, but also a Statue of Responsibility on the West Coast.
 We desperately need both.
 But short of that, how about just moving our Memorial Day and Independence Day back to back?
 Think of the conversations that might arise and what it might teach the next generation.